DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 In this year DCASE Task 4 Challenge, we also use energy consumption (kWh) via [CodeCarbon](https://github.com/mlco2/codecarbon) as an additional metric to rank the submitted systems.

-We encourage the participants to provide, for each submitted system (or at least the best one), using [CodeCarbon](https://github.com/mlco2/codecarbon), the following energy consumption figures in kWh:
+We encourage the participants to provide, for each submitted system (or at least the best one), the following energy consumption figures in kWh using [CodeCarbon](https://github.com/mlco2/codecarbon):

 1) whole system training
 2) devtest inference